-Even when the family doctor suggests Sharad to consult a psychiatrist, he rubbishes the suggestion.
+Even when the family doctor suggests Sharad consult a psychiatrist, he rubbishes the suggestion.
 Desperate to bring Kusum out of this long trauma, Sharad calls a family friend Ashok – a palmistry expert, who was able to reveal the darker side of Kusum.
 During his session, Kusum reveals to be Savita Paranjpe.

 Ashok feels that Kusum is possessed by Savita’s spirit, however, Sharad’s doctor friend believes this is a clear case of multiple personality disorder.
 This is the basic plotline of the film.
-Even though it looks very much simple and mostly a case of medical or supernatural story, like many Marathi films or plays, this one is also content based.
+Even though it looks very much simple and is mostly a case medical or supernatural story, like many Marathi films or plays, this one is also content based.

 When his wife begins to exhibit alarming behavior, a husband tries to find whether she suffers from a personality disorder or something more sinister.
 The story of the film is based on a theatrical play “Savita Damodar Paranjpe” written by Shekhar Tamhane and performed widely in the 1980s that was inspired by the true events.

 The fact that some regional Indian film industries are at least trying new subjects with great stories is certainly praiseworthy.
-A screen adaptation of a successful Marathi theatrical play, which itself is inspired from true events, this film is indeed a good one to watch – not just because of the suspense elements but for some wonderful acting talents.
+A screen adaptation of a successful Marathi theatrical play, which itself is inspired by true events, this film is indeed a good one to watch – not just because of the suspense elements but for some wonderful acting talents.

-“Savita Damodar Paranjpe” has some great moments although the narration or the whole structure of the movie could have been little different to keep the suspense alive for long.
-While the first half of the film was very interesting and engaging, the second half becomes a little dull with early revelation of most of the suspense elements.
+“Savita Damodar Paranjpe” has some great moments although the narration or the whole structure of the movie could have been a little different to keep the suspense alive for a long.
+While the first half of the film was very interesting and engaging, the second half becomes a little dull with an early revelation of most of the suspense elements.

-Yes, the makers have rightly balanced the movie with elements of psychological analysis with backstory, as well as the present time supernatural possibilities.
+Yes, the makers have rightly balanced the movie with elements of psychological analysis with backstory, as well as the present-time supernatural possibilities.
 It adds some creepy elements wherever required, but never really overdoes those things.
 This is a plus point, as the sole idea to allow viewers to think on both sides is successfully implemented.

 Watch the movie trailer for “Savita Damodar Paranjpe”

-Starring: Subodh Bhave, Trupti Toradmal, Rakesh Bapat, Pallavi Patil, Angad Mhaskar, Hemangi Kavi, Savita Prabhune and Sandeep Avchat.
+Starring: Subodh Bhave, Trupti Toradmal, Rakesh Bapat, Pallavi Patil, Angad Mhaskar, Hemangi Kavi, Savita Prabhune, and Sandeep Avchat.